T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Related Work

-SSL for point clouds is a burgeoning field due to the scarcity of annotations.
+\boldparagraph{Static Self-supervised Learning.} SSL for point clouds is a burgeoning field due to the scarcity of annotations.
 In general, the pipeline of SSL consists of two phases.
-During the initial stage, namely pre-training with unlabeled data, the network is trained using a pretext task.
-Subsequently, in downstream tasks such as segmentation and detection, the pre-trained weights are loaded to the backbone, and the backbone is attached with task-specific heads.
-The resulting model is further fine-tuned using annotated data.
+First, the network is trained using a pretext task with unlabeled data.
+Second, in downstream tasks such as segmentation and detection, the pre-trained weights are loaded to the backbone, and the backbone is attached with task-specific heads.
+The resulting model is finetuned with annotated data.

-The initial research efforts are primarily directed towards the exploration of contrastive learning.
+The initial research efforts are primarily directed towards contrastive learning.
 The underlying hypothesis is that an image or 3D scene demonstrates feature equivalence even after undergoing different transformations~\cite{xChen_2021_MoCoV3, mCaron_2021_SwAV}.
 One of the key challenges in the point cloud domain is establishing correspondences across scenes.
 PointContrast~\cite{sXie_2020_PointContrast} and DepthContrast~\cite{zZhang_2021_DepthContrast} track the points while performing different transformations.
 GCC-3D~\cite{hLiang_2021_ExploringGeometryawareContrast} exploit sequential information to obtain pseudo instances and then perform contrasting on the instance level.
-SegContrast~\cite{nunes_segcontrast_2022} firstly obtains segments by an unsupervised clustering and then contrasting segments between two transformed views.
-These methods allow the network to learn equivalence with regard to geometric transformations.
-However, contrastive learning-based SSL approaches usually suffer from careful tuning of hyperparameters and complicated pre- or post-processing to find correspondences.
+SegContrast~\cite{nunes_segcontrast_2022} firstly obtains segments by an unsupervised clustering and then contrasts segments between two transformed views.
+These methods allow the network to learn equivalence regarding geometric transformations.
+However, contrastive SSL approaches usually suffer from careful tuning of hyperparameters and complicated pre- or post-processing to find correspondences.